Illinois Managing Broker Pre-Licensing Illinois Real Estate License FAQs

 Your list of completed CE courses may be found using CE Lookup.

-How long is the IL Managing Broker real estate license exam?
+How long is the Illinois managing broker real estate license exam?

 The exam is composed of 58 questions.
-Four hours are allotted to take the exam.
+You will be allotted four hours to take the exam.